The Ainsworth Scholarship

 - Applications are invited by press advertisements in the month of January each year for scholarships tenable for the following Autumn.

-- These advertisements give the latest date for the receipt of such applications which is normally the first Friday in February.
+- These advertisements give the latest date for the receipt of such applications which is normally in February.

 - Applications will be considered only from those who, after graduation, have had clinical or practical experience or have been engaged in teaching or research.